All You Need To Know About Brandy: The Legendary French Wine Distillate

 This passage in the barrels is essential; they are considered an ingredient, one of the most important.

-The wood releases tannins that end up in the distillate and flavors and, aromas, color.
+The wood releases tannins that end up in the distillate and impart flavors, aromas, and color.
 It all depends on the type of wood used and the toasting.

 The finest barrels are those of Allier and Limousine oak.